 What Are the Different UCAS Status Codes?

-Your UCAS status code comes in two parts: a 4-digit and 16-digit status codes, each of which has a specific purpose.
+Your UCAS status code comes in two parts: a 4-digit and a 16-digit status code, each of which has a specific purpose.

 Your 16-digit UCAS code